LandRegistry/develop-property-ready-to-sell/README.md

-## Viewing the protoypes.
+## Viewing the prototypes.

 Contact a member of the team - e.g. look at the github history (people external to HMLR), or [Sharepoint](https://landregistryuk.sharepoint.com/sites/NewBuildsDiscovery) (HMLR colleagues) to get the username and password to [view the prototypes](https://develop-property-alpha.herokuapp.com)

-## Adding to this protoype
+## Adding to this prototype

 Speak to Develop land and property team (find us on Sharepoint [internal organisation site])

-Made from v7.0.0-beta.10 of the gov.uk protoype kit
+Made from v7.0.0-beta.10 of the gov.uk prototype kit

-## About the GOV.UK protoype kit
+## About the GOV.UK prototype kit

 ### GOV.UK Prototype Kit · [![Greenkeeper badge](https://badges.greenkeeper.io/alphagov/govuk-prototype-kit.svg)](https://greenkeeper.io/)